-With further increases in temperature, vineyards will likely need to adjust their planting tactics.
-This would necessitate costly adaptation processes of replanting to different, warmer climate grape varietals, or moving to higher elevations or further north in latitude.
-Additional risks come from the marketing side, where changes in varieties or wine styles would require a substantial effort to inform consumers and maintain market viability (Dello and Mote, 2010).
-Many vineyards in the area that contribute to drive our local economy will likely be directly affected.
+Figure 23 depicts the optimal growing temperature ranges for major grape varietals.
+All these varietals will be affected by projected temperature changes, but over the course of this century, they are likely to remain viable.
+Of the varieties, Pinot Noir, due to its narrow range for optimum quality, appears the most vulnerable.
+If there are further increases in temperature, vineyards will likely find much of current acreage in the Willamette Valley planted to Pinot Noir outside of what is considered optimal.
+This would necessitate costly adaptation processes of replanting to different, warmer climate grape varieties, or moving to higher elevations or further north in latitude.
+Additional risks come from the marketing side, where changes in varieties or wine styles would require a substantial effort to inform consumers and maintain market viability (Dello and Mote 2010).
+Many vineyards in the area that contribute to the local economy will likely be directly affected.